-Card Scheme
+Card Scheme (Network)

-Visa or Mastercard receive all payment authentication requests from merchants.
+The Card Schemes (Networks such as Mastercard or Visa) receive all payment authentication requests from merchants.
 The card schemes maintain Directory Servers, with details of the card BIN ranges and the authentication services they are enrolled to.
-They check the BIN range to determine whether the card is enrolled in the 3D Secure service and the Access Control Server (ACS) used by the issuer.
+They check the BIN range to determine whether the card is enrolled in the 3D Secure service and the Access Control Server (ACS) used by the issuer (BIN sponsor).
 The authentication request is then routed to the ACS to complete the authentication.